Small Game Hunting

 - It is illegal to have a loaded air gun or firearm in, on or leaning against any vehicle.
 This includes ammunition in the magazine or a muzzleloader ready to fire.

 - All crossbows should have a working safety.

 - It is unlawful to have a loaded crossbow in, on or leaning against any vehicle.
 A cocked crossbow without a bolt or arrow in the firing position is considered to be unloaded.

 - It is illegal to shoot on, from or across any public road.

-- It is unlawful to cast the rays of an artificial light from a vehicle on woods, fields, orchards, livestock, wild mammals or birds, dwellings or buildings (see General Regulations for exceptions, Hunting Regulations).
+- It is unlawful to cast the rays of an artificial light from a vehicle on woods, fields, orchards, livestock, wild mammals or birds, dwellings or buildings (see Hunting Regulations for exceptions).

 STOCKED PHEASANT HUNTS